 The expert/ research group aims to improve the quality of medication management in nursing through research and policy making.
 Most patients take one or more medicines.
 Nurses spend a lot of their time on medication management.
 The quality of medication management has an important impact on the outcome of the patient, health care providers’ work, the safety, finances and image of an organization and health insurances’ expenses.

 Within the network inductive and deductive research questions on different levels of complexity, ranging from small scaled in practice projects to larger and more fundamental international projects, are addressed.
 Results are disseminated within the network and translated into evidence based policy recommendations.
 Scientific results will be presented in academic papers.
 Reports will be presented to professional magazines to reach a maximum impact of the findings.

 NuPhaC, in collaboration with its partners, engages to organize an international symposium on medication management in nursing every three years.
 The symposium provides a cutting edge update on scientific insights in medication management, as well as practical training sessions and discussion groups.

-Health care organisations, companies and professional organisations have engaged in supporting and collaborating with NuPhaC.
-At the moment, the board evaluates which partners will officially be included in NuPhaC.
+Health care organizations, companies and professional organizations have engaged in supporting and collaborating with NuPhaC.
+At the moment, the board evaluates which partners will officially be included in NuPhaC